-One of the distinctive features of our paper is that we employ the disaggregated general-to-specific model (hereafter GETS), which it offers a parsimonious modelling approach for separating the price adjustment mechanism into a short term (direct) and a long-term (indirect) component and for significantly the price for gasoline that consumers pay around the world and thus households' after-tax income.

-distinguishing price asymmetries in retail fuel markets within the same pass-through dynamic model.
-To the best of our knowledge, this study is the first to assess the impact of crude oil price changes on retail fuel prices by using the disaggregated GETS method.
-Second, the issue of pass-through has been concentrated on the US retail gasoline market while there are only few studies about the major Eurozone economies.
-In the light of this, we provide new evidence on crude oil price transmission and the issue of price asymmetries by using a recent data set that includes the French, Italian, Spanish and German retail fuel markets.
+One of the distinctive features of our paper is that we employ a disaggregated Error Correction Model (ECM hereafter), which accounts for possible asymmetric adjustment behaviour and offers a parsimonious modelling approach for separating the price adjustment mechanism into a short term (direct) and a long-term (indirect) component and for distinguishing price asymmetries in retail fuel markets within the same pass-through dynamic model.
+To the best of our knowledge, this study is the first to assess the impact of crude oil price changes on retail fuel prices by using a disaggregated ECM Model.
+Second, since evidence of prior research seems to be inconclusive, we provide new evidence on crude oil price transmission to retail fuel price and the issue of price asymmetries by using a recent data set that includes the German, French, Italian and Spanish retail fuel markets.
 Finally, we give some explanation of how symmetry might arise in these markets by presenting and discussing extensively the organizational structure of the oil industry in the four major European industrialized economies.
 An assessment of the market structure for retail fuel products in these markets can provide a stronger basis for a critical discussion of our results.

-Our empirical results are mixed as far as it concerns both the oil price transmission process and pass-through completeness; it is evident that rigidities in the transmission process, variations across the countries analysed and non-completeness at least in some cases, are present.
-The retail gasoline prices' speed of upward/downward adjustment behaviour is considered as symmetric in the economies analysed.
-Thus, our findings on the whole do not provide firm evidence that crude oil price increases are passed along to the retail customer more fully and rapidly than the crude oil price decreases.
+Our empirical results show that although rigidities in the transmission process are present and variations across the selected EU member-states exist, the retail gasoline speed of upward/downward price adjustment is considered as symmetric.
+Thus, our findings on the whole do not provide firm evidence that crude oil price increases are passed along to the retail customer more fully than the crude oil price decreases.

 The paper is structured as follows.
-Section 2 presents the literature review on crude oil price transmission channel to retail fuel prices.
-In Section 3 we briefly refer to the market structure for oil products in France, Italy, Spain and Germany.
-Section 4 presents data and the GETS econometric methodology.
-The empirical results on estimates of the speed of adjustment and symmetry of adjustment hypothesis are given in Section 5 and Section 6 concludes the paper.
+In Section 2 we review the relevant literature on crude oil price transmission to retail fuel prices.
+In Section 3 we present the organizational structure of the oil industry in Germany France, Italy and Spain.
+Section 4 presents data and the disaggregated Error Correction econometric methodology.
+The empirical results, on the estimates of the speed of adjustment, of the degree of pass-through completeness in the short and long-run as well as results on the symmetric speed of adjustment hypothesis for retail fuel prices are given in Section 5.
+Section 6 concludes the paper.